 CLASS observation tools have been developed for Infant, Toddler, Pre–K, K–3, Upper Elementary and Secondary age groups.
 At every age level, CLASS focuses on interactions that support learning.

-The CLASS Self Assessment Form can be used by directors and teachers to internally identify strengths and focus on changes the program plans to make.
-Click here to access the CLASS Self Assessment form.
+The CLASS Self-Assessment Form can be used by directors and teachers to internally identify strengths and focus on changes the program plans to make:

 ERS is an observation tool that assesses the quality of interactions between adults and children, including classroom schedules, materials and spaces available and accessible to children.
 The use of ERS is a widely accepted method of evaluating and improving the quality of home– and center–based programs.

-Environment Rating Scales is broadly defined and currently includes the Early Childhood Environment Rating Scale (ECERS-3), the Infant Toddler Environment Rating Scale-Revised (ITERS–R), and the Family Child Care Environment Rating Scale–Revised (FCCERS–R).
+Environment Rating Scales is broadly defined and currently includes the Early Childhood Environment Rating Scale-Third Edition (ECERS-3), the Infant Toddler Environment Rating Scale-Third Edition (ITERS–3), and the Family Child Care Environment Rating Scale–3 (FCCERS–3).

 Introduction to the Environment Rating Scales (4 hours)

 This session provides a basic understanding of the Environment Rating Scales (ECERS-3 and ITERS-3 or FCCERS-3).
 ECERS-3 and ITERS-3 Introduction training are typically held together while the Introduction training for FCCERS-3 is usually a separate training.
 Participants learn some of the important concepts in the ERS and the scoring process and understand how using the ERS can impact the quality of the early childhood program.

 This session is a facilitated discussion to provide a deeper understanding of the items in each of the Environment Rating Scales.
 Participants should have already attended the Introduction to the Environment Rating Scales.

 Item Analysis (7 hours)